-Source: BofA Global Research; data as of June 30, 2024.
+Source: BofA Global Research: data as of March 31, 2025.

 The growth in structured credit since its emergence in the 1980s should not come as a surprise.
 For banks and other originators, securitization provides a conduit through which they can manage credit risk and serves as an efficient alternative source of term, nonrecourse financing for a wide range of commercial and consumer loans.
-For investors, structured credit offers a number of features potentially beneficial to diversified portfolios, not the least of which is an attractive risk-adjusted yield.
-As shown in Exhibit 2, yields on certain structured credit instruments appear quite appealing thanks to normalized base rates and attractive spreads.

-1. Source: BofA Global Research: data as of June 30, 2024.
+1. Source: BofA Global Research; data as of March 31, 2025.